-The Company reported income from continuing operations of \$34.1 million, or \$.28 per diluted share, in the second quarter of 2005 as compared to income of \$278.6 million, or \$2.32 per diluted share, in the second quarter of 2004.
-For the first six months of 2005, the Company reported income from continuing operations of \$64.4 million, or \$.53 per diluted share, compared to income of \$282.2 million, or \$2.35 per diluted share, in the first six months of 2004.
+The Company reported income from continuing operations of \$28.3 million, or \$.24 per diluted share, in the second quarter of 2005 as compared to income of \$246.2 million, or \$2.05 per diluted share, in the second quarter of 2004.
+For the first six months of 2005, the Company reported income from continuing operations of \$53.4 million, or \$.44 per diluted share, compared to income of \$247.2 million, or \$2.05 per diluted share, in the first six months of 2004.

-The Company's diluted earnings per share declined from the first six months of 2004 to the first six months of 2005 as the favorable effect in 2005 of (i) higher chemicals operating income, (ii) higher component products operating income, (iii) certain securities transaction gains and (iv) the Company's equity in a non-operating gain from the sale of certain land and certain income tax benefits recognized by TIMET were more than offset by the favorable effect in 2004 of certain income tax benefits recognized by Kronos and NL.
-The Company currently believes its net income in 2005 will be lower than 2004 due primarily to the effect of these 2004 income tax benefits.
+The Company's diluted earnings per share declined from the first six months of 2004 to the first six months of 2005 as the favorable effect in 2005 of (i) higher chemicals operating income, (ii) higher component products operating income, (iii) certain securities transaction gains, (iv) current and deferred provisions for income taxes related to the Company's investment in Kronos and (v) the Company's equity in a non-operating gain from the sale of certain land and certain income tax benefits recognized by TIMET were more than offset by the favorable effect in 2004 of certain income tax benefits recognized by Kronos and NL.
+The Company currently believes its net income in 2005 will be lower than

+2004 due primarily to the effect of these 2004 income tax benefits.

-Income from continuing $% \left( 1\right) =\left( 1\right) +\left( 1\right) +\left($ (i) gains from NL's sales of shares of Kronos $\,$ common $\,$ stock of \$.05 per diluted share, most of which occurred in the first quarter, (ii) gains from Kronos' second quarter sale of its passive interest in a Norwegian smelting operation of \$.03 per diluted share, (iii) income related to TIMET's second quarter sale of certain real property adjacent to its Nevada facility of \$.02 per diluted share and (iv) income related to certain income tax benefits recognized by TIMET of \$.08 per diluted share.
-Income from continuing operations in the first six months of 2004 includes (i) a second quarter income tax benefit related to the reversal of Kronos' deferred income tax asset valuation allowance in Germany of \$1.91 per diluted share, (ii) a second quarter income tax benefit related to the reversal of the deferred income tax asset valuation allowance related to a subsidiary of NL and the adjustment of estimated income taxes due upon the settlement of an IRS audit aggregating \$.30 per diluted share and (iii) income related to Kronos' second quarter contract dispute settlement of \$.03 per diluted share.
+Income from continuing operations in the first six months of 2005 includes (i) gains from NL's sales of shares of Kronos common stock of \$.05 per diluted share, most of which occurred in the first quarter, (ii) gains from Kronos' second quarter sale of its passive interest in a Norwegian smelting operation of \$.03 per diluted share, (iii) income related to TIMET's second quarter sale of certain real property adjacent to its Nevada facility of \$.02 per diluted share and (iv) income related to certain income tax benefits recognized by TIMET of \$.08 per diluted share.
+Income from continuing operations in the first six months of 2004 includes (i) a second quarter income tax benefit related to the reversal of Kronos' deferred income tax asset valuation allowance in Germany of \$1.91 per diluted share, (ii) a second quarter income tax benefit related to the reversal of the deferred income tax asset valuation allowance related to a subsidiary of NL and the adjustment of estimated income taxes due upon the settlement of an IRS audit aggregating \$.34 per diluted share and (iii) income related to Kronos' second quarter contract dispute settlement of \$.03 per diluted share.